larsskaret/DataTalksClub_Data-Engineering/homework_week1/homework_week1.md

 1. Download (wget) and explore (jupyter) the data.
 Check datatypes, especially datetime.

+2. Run `docker compose up -d`.
+Notice I use port 5431 since I have PostgreSQL on local computer.

-2. Check row count and divide into chunks if needed.
+3. Check row count and divide into chunks if needed.
 Insert data into database, see green_zone_upload_data.ipynb

-3. Log into pgAdmin http://localhost:8080/ u: `admin@admin.com` pw: root and verify data is inserted correctly.
+4. Log into pgAdmin http://localhost:8080/ u: `admin@admin.com` pw: root and verify data is inserted correctly.

 #Note: All SQL commands are gathered in the file week1.sql